IBM/BluePic/README.md

-#Kitura-BluePic
+#Kitura BluePic

-Kitura-BluePic is a sample application for iOS that shows you how to connect your mobile application with Phoenix server written in Swift.
-Kitura-BluePic is based on [BluePic](./Original-README.md) app.
+Kitura BluePic is a sample application for iOS that shows you how to connect your mobile application with Phoenix server written in Swift.
+Kitura BluePic is based on [BluePic](./Original-README.md) app.
 It is a photo sharing app that allows you to take photos, upload them and share them with the BluePic community.

 ## Table of Contents